 Good advice.
 Sounds easier than it is, especially when you want to keep the descriptions short and concise.
 However, I’m working on it.

 A test may have an unbounded number of asserts.
 Each failed assert is listed in the failures table.
 And for each failed assert, you find a detailed failure message.
-You can either double click on the row in the failed assert table or click on the hyperlink to open the PL/SQL editor at the line of the failed assert.
+You can either double-click on the row in the failed assert table or click on the hyperlink to open the PL/SQL editor at the line of the failed assert.

 Errors that occur during the execution of a test are reported here.
-However, if an error occurs on test suite level, for example in a procedure annotated with %afterall
+However, if an error occurs on the test suite level, for example in a procedure annotated with %afterall

 , then these errors are considered warnings by the utPLSQL framework and are reported in the warnings tab.